dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 ### Java Virtual Machine (JVM)

 The *Java Virtual Machine* (JVM) is responsible for supporting the execution of Java applications.
 This is the piece of the platform that makes the statement *write once run everywhere* true for Java.
-Each particular host operating system (Windows, Linux, Mac OS, etc) needs its own implementation of the JVM, otherwise it wouldn't be possible to run Java applications.
+Each particular host operating system (Windows, Linux, Mac OS, etc) needs its own implementation of the *JVM*, otherwise it wouldn't be possible to run Java applications.

 Let's take as an example an arbitrary application that needs to read files from the hosting system.
-If this application didn't run on an engine like the JVM, that abstracts tasks like IO operations, it would be necessary to write a different program to every single system targeted.
+If this application didn't run on an engine like the *JVM*, that abstracts tasks like IO operations, it would be necessary to write a different program to every single system targeted.
 This would make the release process slower and it would become harder to support and share this application.

-One important concept to bare in mind is that the JVM is, before everything, a specification.
-Being a specification allows to different vendors to create their own implementation of the JVM.
+One important concept to bare in mind is that the *JVM* is, before everything, a specification.
+Being a specification allows different vendors to create their own implementation of the *JVM*.
 [Wikipedia has an up to date article that lists open source and proprietary JVMs](https://en.wikipedia.org/wiki/List_of_Java_virtual_machines), but the most important and used ones are: [Open JDK](http://openjdk.java.net/) (which is open source), [J9 from IBM](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/java_jvm.html) and [Oracle JVM](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) (both proprietary).

 ![JVMs are specific to each OS and architecture](https://i.snag.gy/JXYiOe.jpg)

 ### Java Class Library (JCL)

-The *Java Class Library* is a set of standard libraries that is available to any application running on the JVM.
+The *Java Class Library* is a set of standard libraries that is available to any application running on the *JVM*.
 This set of libraries is composed of classes that allow programs to handle commons tasks like: network communication, collection manipulation, file operations, user interface creation, etc. This standard library is also known as the [Java Standard Edition API](https://docs.oracle.com/javase/8/docs/api/).

-As of version 8 of Java, there were more than 4 thousand classes available to the applications running on the JVM.
+As of version 8 of Java, there were more than 4 thousand classes available to the applications running on the *JVM*.
 This makes a typical installation of Java consume a [large size on disk](http://www.oracle.com/technetwork/java/javase/windows-diskspace-140460.html).

-> Java members, realizing that Java platform was getting to big addressed this issue by introducing a feature called [compact profiles on Java 8](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html) and by making the whole API as [modular as possible on Java 9](http://openjdk.java.net/projects/jigsaw/quick-start).
+> Java members, realizing that Java platform was getting to big addressed the issue by introducing a feature called [compact profiles on Java 8](http://www.oracle.com/technetwork/java/embedded/resources/tech/compact-profiles-overview-2157132.html) and by making the [whole API modular on Java 9](http://openjdk.java.net/projects/jigsaw/quick-start).

 ### Java Runtime Environment (JRE)